rikot/Hololens/hololens/hololens-gloves.md

 # Using HoloLens 2 With Gloves

-If your need to wear gloves for your work, you may have found that some types of gloves don't work with hand tracking.
-This article outlines the best practices for finding gloves that work with hand tracking, and offers a few examples of common types of gloves.
+If your need to wear gloves for your job, you may have found that some types of gloves don't work with hand tracking.
+This article outlines the best practices for finding gloves that do work, and offers some examples of gloves that we have tested at Microsoft.

 ## Challenges with Gloves
-There are two challenges for HoloLens 2 when it comes to gloves.
-The first has to do with infrared light absorption.
+There are two main challenges when it comes to gloves on HoloLens 2 - infrared light absorption and bagginess.
+Read on to learn more.

+### Infrared Light Absorbption
 Hand tracking relies on a depth camera, which functions by projecting IR light into the scene and timing the reflectance back to the camera.
-Certain types of glove materials absorb infrared light and don't register in the depth image, making your hands invisible and not tracked.
-Black rubber is one example.
+Certain types of glove materials absorb the projected infrared light and therefore don't appear in the depth image, making your hands invisible and not trackable.
+We find that dark rubbery materials tend to exhibit this problem, and should be avoided.
+In general, we recommend using gloves that are mid-tone colors or brighter for best results.

+Please note that IR light absorption is a challenge that only applies to users wearing gloves.
+For users interacting without gloves, HoloLens 2 was designed and certified to support everyone with optimal tracking results, regardless of skin tone.

+### Bagginess
-The second challenge for HoloLens 2 is baggy gloves.
-The larger and baggier the glove, the more it obscures the shape of your hand.
-And if an object in the scene doesn't look like a hand, it will not get picked up for tracking.
+Hand tracking operates by finding objects in the scene that look like hands.
+The larger and baggier the glove, the more it obscures the shape of your hand, which reduces that chance that the algorithm can detect it.
+In general, we recommend selecting gloves that are as form-fitting as possible for best results.

-## Recommendations
+## Glove Examples
-In general, we recommend using gloves that are mid-tone colors or brighter, and as form-fitting as possible.
-To illustrate, we have tested a selection of gloves across common categories, and are including the results below.
+To illustrate how different types of gloves perform with hand tracking, we have tested a selection of gloves and included the results below.
+Please note that these results are for informational purposes only, and not a guarantee of performance.
+Use these examples to guide your search for your own specific use case, and test thoroughly before deploying.

 ### Nitrile Disposable Gloves
-These are thin and tight-fitting gloves, typically made of nitril or latex, and disposed of after use.
-We tested several colors.
+These are thin and tight-fitting gloves, typically made of nitril or latex, and disposed after each use.
+We tested several colors, and found that all colors worked well except for black.

 | White            | Purple           | Blue             | Black            |
 | ---------------- | ---------------- | ---------------- | ---------------- |